top of page

 03

-INTERSECTION OF EMERGENCY AND DEVELOPMENT
+INTERSECTION OF EMERGENCY RESPONSE AND DEVELOPMENT

 Traditional humanitarian response systems categorize efforts into disaster/emergency response (which is immediate but temporary) or development (which is long-term).
 The reality of modern displacement is that in many cases, displacement is both an immediate disaster and a potentially indefinite circumstance.
 This gap in how populations are defined leads to an ever-widening chasm in the delivery of humanitarian aid.